Nintendo Switch: My review

 JoyCons

-The ability to control the Switch with the Joy Cons is probably the best known.
-But what are the joy cons actually?
-These are the two controller sticks that you attach to the right and left of the switch using the metal rails mentioned earlier.
-Despite the small size, there are all the buttons that are also on the Pro controllers there.
+The option of controlling the Switch with the Joy Cons is probably the best known.
+But what are the Joy Cons actually?
+They are the two controller sticks that you attach to the right and left of the Switch using the metal rail mentioned above.
+Despite the small size, it has all the buttons that are also available on the Pro Controller.
 This means that in addition to the ABXY buttons, you also get the directional arrows, two joysticks and four shoulder buttons.
-I've often heard that many people complain that the ABXY buttons are located directly above a control stick and that it's uncomfortable to play because you always have to reach over the stick.
+I have often heard people complain that the ABXY buttons are directly above a control stick and that this is uncomfortable to play with because you always have to reach over the stick.

 I couldn't understand that at all.
 In my opinion, I was always able to comfortably play the games that were available to me with the Joy Cons.
 Maybe it depends on the size of your hand, whether you can cope with this arrangement of buttons or not.

-The Joy Cons then have a decisive advantage over that Pro controllers.
-You can use them in many different ways.
-First of all, you can mount the two controllers on the right and left of the switch and get a handheld to take with you.
-Should you Pro If you don't like controllers, you can put the Joy Cons in the supplied Joy Con Grip and play like with a kind of controller.
+The Joy Cons have one crucial advantage over the Pro Controller.
+They can be used in a variety of ways.
+First of all, you can mount the two controllers on the right and left of the Switch, giving you a handheld device that you can take with you.
+If you don't like the Pro Controller, you can put the Joy Cons in the included Joy Con Grip and play like a controller.

 Unfortunately, this is not the most pleasant combination, as the distance to the other Joy Con is quite small.
 For Mario Kart, two players can each grab one of the two controllers and use it to navigate through the game in landscape mode.
 For my part, I often only took the Joy Cons in one hand and placed the Switch on a table.
 This gave me more freedom and was not tied to the Joy Con Grip.